Booker jabs at Biden over mass incarcerations for second straight day

 Later, Biden told reporters that Booker's "police department was stopping and frisking people, mostly African-American men."

-He highlighted that during his years as vice president, "the Justice Department took action against them, held the police department accountable.
+He added that during his years as vice president, "the Justice Department took action against them, held the police department accountable.
 He (Booker) objected to federal interference."

 And Biden emphasized he's ready to debate records, but added he'd rather talk about the future.